Clackroe/DimensionalEngine/README.md

 ![image](https://github.com/user-attachments/assets/3cd8d5c4-0ee1-422d-a5eb-29d5d23695cc)

 ---
-This game engine is being developed by myself, primarily from scratch in terms of rendering.
-(Minus some [Libraries](#libraries)) I am using it as a way to further my knowledge of low level programming, memory management, inter-working systems, general Engine development, and game Rendering.
+This game engine is being developed by myself.
+(Minus some [Libraries](#libraries) that I may revisit to rewrite) I am using it as a way to further my knowledge of low level programming, memory management, inter-working systems, general Engine development, and game Rendering.

 ## What's unique?
 While the engine is still under development, my goal is to support a built in, seamless, system for integrating 2D sprites into a 3D world with PBR rendering.
 This will enable: